LeedsCodeDojo/DigitRecogniser/README.md

 These are the base solutions, in a variety of languages, for the 'KNN Digits Recogniser' dojo.
 Most include an example completed solution.

+Please upload your completed solutions into a folder with your name(s) and language, so we can all have a look!

 #### Other useful links

 [Machine Learning 101 Slides](http://prezi.com/l_ruueyhli9e/machine-learning-101/?utm_campaign=share&utm_medium=copy)